Andrew Stern is a Managing Director with Newmark, specializing in both landlord and tenant representation.

-In addition to Tribeca, Andrew has a strong presence and track record in the Financial District where he has arranged 18 leases.
+In addition to Tribeca, Stern has a strong presence and track record in the Financial District where he has arranged 18 leases.

-Andrew joined Newmark in 2019, when parent company Newmark Group, Inc. acquired Newmark, a New York-based retail real estate brokerage and investment firm.
-He began his real estate career with the firm in 2010 as a canvasser.
+Stern joined Newmark in 2019, when parent company Newmark Group, Inc. acquired RKF, a New York-based retail real estate brokerage and investment firm.
+He began his real estate career with the firm in 2010 as a Canvasser.

 - CoStar Power Broker, 2017 (one of the top 20 retail leasing brokers in New York City for that year)